Believe it or not, motion pictures have been given the treatment of a three-dimensional presentation since the early age of silent cinema.

 $267,685,209

-Driven by his discovery, K embarks on a quest to find a former blade runner who has been missing for over thirty years.
+Driven by the gravity of his discovery, K sets out on a search for a legendary former blade runner who has disappeared for more than thirty years.

-Set three decades after the original, Blade Runner 2049 captivates audiences with its compelling performances, groundbreaking special effects, and stunning cinematography.
+Set three decades after the original, Blade Runner 2049 enthralls with powerful performances, revolutionary special effects, and mesmerizing cinematography, making it a standout in the world of 3D cinema.

 AnimationActionAdventure